levsero/test_embed/doc/architecture/decisions/0007-browser-testing-framework.md

 ### Recommendation
 After much investigation with Cypress, it's best to choose Puppeteer and use shared Zendesk accounts rather than mocking any software elements of the widget.

-Cypress is very restrictive for our complex usecase.
+Cypress is very restrictive for our complex use case.
 For example, Cypress does not allow multiple tabs or disabling same origin policy to open iframes.
 Furthermore, we cannot access two different domains under the same test.
 These constraints mean that Cypress cannot accomodate the proposed solution as we cannot login into a Zendesk account and modify the agent status for either Talk or Chat.
 On the other hand, Puppeteer supports multiple tabs.

  ## Decision
+The final decision is to use Puppeteer.

  ## Consequences of Decision

- TBD
+- Developers must learn how to use the Puppeteer framework.
+- Developers will need to install the necessary frameworks.
+- Developers will need to embed browser tests into their Pull Requests.
+- Developers should be able to easily run browser tests locally.